MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 We have verified basic OAuth Flow and Application Authenticity on watchOS 6.

 #### iPadOS 13
-iPadOS 13 doesnt have a separate SDK with Xcode 11 beta.
-So we have not done any separate testing for iPad OS. iPAD avilable with Xcode11 still using iOS 13 only.
+iPadOS 13 doesnt have a separate SDK with Xcode 11 beta. iPAD avilable with Xcode11 still using iOS 13 only.

 ![iPadOS 13 deployment info]({{site.baseurl}}/assets/blog/2019-07-08-mfp-support-for-ios13/iPadOS 13 deployment info.png)